Invertebrates are a common sight in saltwater aquariums nowadays, especially reef tanks that are full of corals.

 Reefs provide an array of hiding spaces for Coral Banded Shrimp as the corals are bundled up together, creating lots of crevices and caves.

-Each individual finds its own secluded area and resides away from other similar species.
+Each individual finds their own secluded area and resides away from other similar species.
 The territory is usually 3-6 ft in diameter.

 The water would be warm in these tropical regions, and alkaline.